AuroraOlian/AuroraOlian.github.io/docs/index.md

 ## Why English?

 Writing in English forces me to practice my English skills, which is something I want to improve.
 But I'm not a native English speaker, so hopefully you'll forgive any mistakes I make.
-I hope you'll find my writing clear and easy to understand. 😊
+I hope you'll find my writing clear and easy to understand. 🫡

+## Some Statement

+Some notes are directly `Ctrl C/V` from Obsidian or Notion, so there might be some formatting issues.
+I'll try to fix them as soon as possible. 🥰